rust-lang/book/second-edition/src/ch15-01-box.md

 <span class="caption">Listing 15-2: The first attempt of defining an enum to
 represent a cons list data structure of `i32` values</span>

-> Note: We're choosing to implement a cons list that only holds `i32` values
+> Note: We’re choosing to implement a cons list that only holds `i32` values
 > for the purposes of this example.
 We could have implemented it using
 > generics, as we discussed in Chapter 10, in order to define a cons list type
 > that could store values of any type.